Lençóis Maranhenses National Park: Ecology

 The lagoons in the park are often interconnected with one another, as well as with the rivers that run through the area.
 They are home to a number of fish and insect species, including the wolf fish, which burrows down into wet layers of mud and remains dormant during the dry season.
 Besides the dunes that form the centerpiece of the park, the ecosystem also includes area of restinga and mangrove ecosystems.

 The park is home to four species listed on the Brazilian List of Endangered Species, the scarlet ibis (Eudocimus ruber), the neotropical otter (Lontra longicaudis), the oncilla (Leopardus tigrinus) and the West Indian manatee (Trichechus manatus).
 The park also includes 133 species of plants, 112 species of birds, and at least 42 species of reptiles.

 Tourism

 Lençóis Maranhenses National Park receives as many as 60,000 visitors a year.
-Common activities within the park include surfing, canoeing and horseback riding.
+Common activities within the park include surfing, canoeing and horse riding.